EllyPirelly/cf-portfolio-website/README.md

   - about page with key information about me as an individual, relevant skills, tools or programming language(s)
   - work page (or section) with work examples, displayed as "cards" in a grid
   - contact page (or section) with `<form>` element, form validation, proper `<label>` and `<input>`, basic contact details
+- must be hosted on GitHub, and here GitHub pages (with dedicated `gh-pages` branch)

 ### Languages, Libraries, Frameworks